-The current regulatory landscape is also wildly complex, with responsibilities fragmented across multiple bodies and departments.
+The current regulatory landscape is wildly complex, with responsibilities fragmented across multiple bodies and departments.
 A new Higher Education Council should advise government on streamlining this system, with ministers articulating clear priorities and universal entitlements required for access to the subsidised loan book.
 This would bring coherence to what has become an increasingly opaque regulatory thicket.

-To create a more effective system architecture, the following structure should therefore be established:
+To create a more effective system architecture, the following structure should be established:

-- Genuine ministerial stewardship with clear articulation of expectations - A Higher Education Council with substantial student representation providing independent advice - A cross-departmental unit in government that recognises the unique status, role and situation of full-time students across public policy - A funding and corporate governance regulatory function housed inside the Department for Education - A dedicated student interests regulator coordinating campus ombuds services - A peer-based education quality assurance body, operating at faculty/subject level, similar to the former QAA model - Required democratic structures and participation mechanisms within public providers - A consistent focus on empowering students with rights and entitlements
+- Genuine ministerial stewardship with clear articulation of expectations - A Higher Education Council with substantial student representation providing independent advice - A cross-departmental unit in government that recognises the unique status, role and situation of full-time students across public policy - A separate funding and corporate governance regulatory body - A dedicated student interests regulator coordinating campus ombuds services - A peer-based education quality assurance body similar to the former QAA model - Required democratic structures and participation mechanisms within public providers - A consistent focus on empowering students with rights and entitlements